 Another little-known effect is, that the unusual body positions the Uke finds themselves in, stimulate the cerebellum, the brain centre of balance.
 This helps to improve balance and self-confidence in the body.

 The cerebellum also governs proprioception—the awareness of where the various body parts are.
 This helps improve coordination and, again, confident and relaxed body movement.
 The more relaxed and light the Uke is when "following," the more they benefit from balance and coordination.

 The most widely-known purpose of proper breathing is maintenance of the correct balance of oxygen and carbon dioxide.
 By learning to breathe properly during aikido, and during breathing exercises, the practitioner will find their fitness and endurance increase.

 Researchers such as Buteyko have found that incorrect breathing can contribute to various diseases, such as asthma and inflammation.
 By improving breathing, I have known aikido practitioners overcome their asthma, and reduce pain and inflammation.

 Deep breathing also stimulates the circulation of lymph, which, as mentioned before, does not have its own pump.
 So breathing helps eliminate wastes in a number of ways, directly and indirectly.

 Natural breathing eliminates anxiety and stress, and promotes mental clarity.
 Mental clarity results in better choices in diet and lifestyle, further improving health!

+Meditation should be, but is often not, a part of aikido practice.
 Meditation relaxes the mind, which in turn releases stress in the body.
 Meditation promotes self-awareness, which in turn enables us to make better choices moment-to-moment.

 Self-awareness, or mindfulness, not only has been practised for thousands of years, but has also been highly researched in modern universities and hospitals.